antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/email.message.rst

       already exists, the payload is assumed to already be correctly encoded using that :mailheader:`Content-Transfer-Encoding` and is not modified.

-      The message will be assumed to be of type :mimetype:`text/\*`, with the payload either in unicode or encoded with *charset.input_charset*.
-      It will be encoded or converted to *charset.output_charset* and transfer encoded properly, if needed, when generating the plain text representation of the message.
-MIME headers (:mailheader:`MIME-Version`, :mailheader:`Content-Type`, :mailheader:`Content-Transfer-Encoding`) will
-      be added as needed.

-      .. versionadded:: 2.2.2

    .. method:: get_charset()

       Return the :class:`~email.charset.Charset` instance associated with the message's payload.

-      .. versionadded:: 2.2.2

    The following methods implement a mapping-like interface for accessing the message's :rfc:`2822` headers.
 Note that there are some semantic differences